The following diagram illustrates a typical software development life cycle including deploying your application to Elastic Beanstalk.

 DNS provider to set this up.
 For information about how to map your root domain to your

-Elastic Load Balancer, see Using AWS Elastic Beanstalk with Amazon Route 53 to Map Your Domain to
+Elastic Load Balancer, see Using Elastic Beanstalk with Amazon Route 53 to Map Your Domain to Your

-Your Load Balancer.
-After you remotely test and debug your AWS Elastic Beanstalk
+Load Balancer.
+After you remotely test and debug your Elastic Beanstalk

-application, you can then make any updates and redeploy to AWS Elastic Beanstalk.
+application, you can then make any updates and redeploy to Elastic Beanstalk.
 After you are

 satisfied with all of your changes, you can upload your latest version to your